 Like camping but without sacrificing your home comforts, glamping comes with comfy beds, a mini-fridge, crockery, WIFI and the best part, no need to set up or pack down the tent!

-Perfect for couples or families (family belle tents sleep up to four) guests are close to all of Healesville’s popular attractions, eateries and wineries.
+Perfect for couples or families (family belle tents sleep up to four), guests are close to all of Healesville’s famous attractions, eateries and wineries.